 Good hygiene should be practiced in relation to facilities, hands, handling and instruments with disinfectant being used and changed frequently.
-Consideration of weather and vard conditions should be made when planning castration of sheep (e.g. choose mild days, not extreme weather days and avoid muddy or dusty yards).
-Castration should be conducted early in the day to allow time for mothering-up and monitoring by staff.
+Consideration of weather and yard conditions should be made when planning tail docking of sheep (e.g. choose mild days and avoid muddy or dusty yards not extreme weather days).
+Tail docking should be conducted early in the day to allow time for mothering-up and monitoring by staff.
 Lambs should be away from their mothers for the shortest time possible.
-Castration should only occur after a secure maternal bond has been formed between lamb and the ewe (mother).
+Tail docking should only occur after a secure maternal bond has been formed between lamb and the ewe (mother).
 A lamb cradle should be used to restrain lambs and when released they should land on their feet to avoid the wound contacting the ground and being contaminated.
-Risk of infection can also be limited by ensuring ewes and lambs have been routinely vaccinated.
-Castration should be done when fly activity is minimal and in conjunction with appropriate preventative flystrike treatments.
-Wound haemorrhage should be minimised by selecting an appropriate castration method.
-After castration and when lambs and their mothers are placed into a paddock for recovery, they should be monitored regularly for any signs of post-operative complications during the healing process with minimal disturbance.
+Risk of infection can also be limited by ensuring lambs have been routinely vaccinated.
+Tail docking should be done when fly activity is minimal and in conjunction with appropriate preventative flystrike treatments.
+Wound haemorrhage should be minimised by selecting an appropriate method.
+After tail docking when lambs and their mothers are placed into a paddock for recovery, they should be monitored regularly for any signs of post-operative complications during the healing process with minimal disturbance.
 Any post-operative complications need to be addressed in a swift and appropriate manner.
 Ewes should be managed to optimize milk production in order to maximize protein availability for the lamb to aid wound healing.

-When any pain relief or other medications are used on sheep, schools should be in consultation with their Veterinarian, ensure that products are only used that are suitable.
+When any pain relief or other medications are used on sheep, schools should in consultation with their Veterinarian, ensure that products are only used that are suitable for the life-stage of the sheep.
 Any doses should be calculated accurately based upon an animal's bodyweight.
 Schools should talk to their local Veterinarian or Animal industry expert for product advice.